The Complete Guide to Taro Milk Tea and Why It’s So Popular

 - We use premium ingredients imported from Thailand.

-- All teas are brewed fresh (never premix).
+- All teas are brewed fresh (never premixed).

 - Taro milk tea is paired with chewy tapioca pearls cooked fresh daily.